LehuyH/slasho/docs/README.md

     interaction.reply(` 🏓 <@${await interaction.options.getUser('user').id}>`);
 }
 ```
-Rebuild an run your script.
+Rebuild and run your script.
 The bot should redeploy the changes into the ``/dev-ping`` command.
 Try it out!

 <img alt="Adding an option to our ping command" align="center" src="https://raw.githubusercontent.com/LehuyH/slasho/main/.github/options.png" />
 <img alt="It works!" align="center" src="https://raw.githubusercontent.com/LehuyH/slasho/main/.github/optionsreply.png" />

 ### Writing Your First Event
-Sometimes, you might run some code outside of a normal command.
+Sometimes, you might want to run some code outside of normal commands.
 This is where **events** come in.
 Slasho provides an easy way to work with discord events.
 Let's create a new event handler right now!

-> Some events will not be triggered if you did specifiy the corresponding discord intent in config.INTENT
+> Some events will not be triggered if the corresponding discord intent in config.INTENT is not specified

 Let's create a new event handler that will change the bot's status when the bot goes online.
 On top of your bot configuration, add the following
 ```ts